-To select a parameter, press (UNITS) or (PRINT) to scroll left or right until the desired menu group appears on the display, then press converted walke appears first on the display.
+To select a parameter, press or right until the desired menu group appears on the display, then press to move down to the sub-menu or parameter to be edited.
+When moving through the menu parameters, the current selected value appears first on the display.